robotic-vision-lab/VRRW-ROS/README.md

 ```

 Several convenient aliases have also been defined in the container.
 They will
-be listed as a user attaches to the container.
+be listed when a user attaches to the container.

 ```
 user@DESKTOP:~$ ./run_container.sh